KaizzeCodes/2D-Game-Map-Web-App/README.md

 - The top menu allows the user to **Add Map**, generating a new map folder.
   This was designed with *La‑Mulana* in mind, which contains many smaller interconnected maps.
+  You can also right click a map to delete it, this removes the entire respective folder for that map.

 - Each generated map appears in the top menu.
 Selecting a map loads its **canvas** and **notes section**.